mi3nts/salorNodes/README.md

 - Power is set through +RFPOWER AT command
 - Datasheet for the LoRaWAN chip : https://www.mouser.com/catalog/specsheets/Murata_CMWX1ZZABZ-078.pdf
 - Some context on the available functions: https://github.com/hardwario/lora-modem/blob/main/python/lora.py#L685
+- AT commands used on mkrwan : https://github.com/arduino/mkrwan1300-fw